-RSD is short for Reflex Sympathetic Dystrophy which is also known as CRPS or Complex Regional Pain Syndrome.
-RSD/CRPS is a chronic pain condition that some feel is the result of the nervous system malfunctioning while others feel it is the result of the triggering of an immune system response.
+What is RSDRSD is an abbreviation for Reflex Sympathetic Dystrophy, also known as CRPS or Complex Regional Pain Syndrome.
+RSD/CRPS is a chronic pain condition that some feel is the result of the nervous system malfunctioning.
+Others feel it is the result of the triggering of an immune system response.
 Which part of the nervous system malfunctions is not for sure.
-Some believe it could be the central nervous system, the peripheral nervous system, or a combination of them both.
+Some believe it could be the central nervous system, the peripheral nervous system, or a combination of both.

-Most people with RSD seemed to have had a minor injury that affected an arm or leg, a hand or a foot.
-The pain experienced from RSD / CRPS is much more intense than the pain you would expect to feel, making it seem way out of proportion to the injury.
-There are however, some people who have gotten RSD/CRPS with no apparent injury to the affected limb and although it is very rare, there have been some occurrences after surgeries.
-I know that the pain I experienced after I dropped the pallet on my left foot was way more intense than it should have been and as time went on it got worse.
+Most people with RSD seemed to have had a minor injury that affected an arm or leg, a hand, or a foot.
+The pain experienced from RSD / CRPS is much more intense than the pain you would expect to feel.
+Giving you a feeling that the pain is way out of proportion to the injury.
+There are, however, some people who have gotten RSD/CRPS with no apparent injury to the affected limb.
+Although it is rare, some occurrences have been reported after surgeries.
+I know that the pain I experienced after I dropped the pallet on my left foot was way more intense than it should have been, and as time went on, it got worse.

-It is important if you have RSD / CRPS or any of the following symptoms to get diagnosed quickly.
-RSD seems to occur in stages, each stage is worse than the previous stage, so the sooner you are diagnosed the better.
-If you or anyone you know has the following symptoms, or feel your pain or symptoms seem exaggerated, ask your doctor if you could have RSD / CRPS.
+It is crucial that if you have RSD / CRPS or any of the following symptoms, you get diagnosed quickly.
+RSD seems to occur in stages, each stage is worse than the previous stage, so the sooner you are diagnosed, the better.
+If you or anyone you know has the following symptoms, or feels their pain or symptoms seem exaggerated, ask your doctor if you could have RSD / CRPS.

-- Pain more intense than what should occur with an injury.
+- Pain is more intense than what should occur with an injury.

 - Burning Pain.